AndreCI/DL_p1/README.md

 Checked up recurrent model, updated it.
 Added it a way to initalize hidden states and cells states.

 #### 1/05
 Added a lot of preprocessing options.
 New record: 73% accuracy!
 Fixed high pass and low pass filters, added cannalwise PCA.
-Added options for optimizer.
+Added options for optimizers.

 ####